jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 We already know that in Nature the environment is always changing, and lifeforms must evolve to keep up.
 In this respect, each chapter in the story of Life, is a game of chutes and ladders.
 The game board is the environment, and the players are the lifeforms competing to survive.

 Every adaptation starts on the same line and advances up the board as quickly as possible.
-Improving existing adaptions is relatively straight-forward but gives minor benefits, and so take many "boxes" of iterations to advance up the board.
+Improving existing adaptions is relatively straight-forward but only gives minor benefits, and so take many "boxes" of iterations to advance up the board.
 Great innovation saves much time, so is like climbing a ladder, while complancency sends the player back several boxes like what happens when hitting a chute.

-Only the fastest adapations win the game and survive to play again in the next chapter of Life.
+Only the fastest adapations hit the ladders they need to win the game and survive to play again in the next chapter of Life.

-A few adaptations keep winning and become "living fossils" while most species eventually end up losing the game, and go in circles on a endless chute, fighting their inevitable extinction as their "levers" are no longer powerful enough to keep them advancing in the game of evolution.
+A few adaptations keep winning and become "living fossils" while most species eventually end up losing the game, and go in circles on a endless chute, fighting their inevitable extinction as their levers are no longer powerful enough to keep them advancing in the game of evolution.

 ![Technological Spiral](/assets/speciation-elephants.png)
 _Evolve and advance, fight evolution and go down on ongoing evolution of technological Life_

-Biological evolution is slow but involuntary, and thus the biological game of chutes and ladders never stops.
+As we already discusssed, biological evolution is slow but involuntary, and thus the biological game of chutes and ladders never stops.

 Technological life isn't so certain.